faizadie30/example-encrypter/README.md

 # Getting Started with Example Encrypt And Decrypt

-This repository my reason create because i interesting encrypt and decrypt methode in javascript
+My reason create this repository, because i interesting encrypt and decrypt methode in javascript

 ## Available Scripts